oscar-system/Oscar.jl/docs/src/Rings/integer.md

 ## Combinatorial functions

 !!! note
-    The functions in this section that take `Int` arguments will return a `Int`, which may overflow or throw an error.
+    The functions in this section that take `Int` arguments will return an `Int`, which may overflow or throw an error.
 Use the `fmpz` versions if this is not the desired behaviour.